acapela000/whatisthaodoing.today/content/post/my-first-application-weather-forecast-4-fe.md

 ## 4.Front-end development

 Once I had the backend code in place, I created the user interface for my web app.
-This involves designing the layout and visual elements for my app, I'm using `TypeScript` to code fore frontend and render HTML as well as using `Tailwind` for CSS part.
+This involves designing the layout and visual elements for my app, I'm using React on top of `TypeScript` to for frontend to render HTML as well as using `Tailwind` for CSS part.
 Besides that, I also use a frontend framework like NextJS to simplify the process.

 ### Get current location